 You put in a lot of time and effort into your lawn to make it look good.
 You trim and water it faithfully, then one day, weeds pop up and ruin all your beautiful work.
 Sounds familiar?
 You are not alone.
 Pesky weeds are the bane of existence for many homeowners and gardeners.
 Although other solutions exist, one of the best ways to get rid of these unwanted plants is to apply a weed killer.

 The trouble often comes when choosing the best one for your needs.
 With so many options available, the search can be quite involving.
 You don’t have to worry, though.
-We have tried and tested the most popular products and compiled reviews of the best weed killer for lawns in 2020.
+We have tried and tested the most popular products and compiled reviews of the best weed killer for lawns this year.
 We also include a comprehensive buyer’s guide to tell you what you need to know before making that vital purchasing decision.

 A Quick Comparison of Our Favorites

 |Best Overall||Preen 2464083 Garden Weed Preventer||

 |Best Value||Southern 00203 Weed Killer||

 |Premium Choice||RM43 76501 Plus Weed Preventer||

 |Green Gobbler Vinegar Weed & Grass Killer||